Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Are you wondering whether you should be running or walking?

-I only learned to run properly a few years ago, having previously been a walker all my life.
+I only learned to run properly a few years ago, having been a walker all my life.
 It was years before I even considered looking into what benefits running could bring.
 I just wanted to be at the right fitness level to keep myself healthy, and running seemed like something only the super-fit did.

 Things to consider and keep in mind when deciding which one to choose